-- 1. A qualified applicant with a disability is entitled to request and receive reasonable accommodation at any time during the admissions process.
-If the applicant is requesting reasonable accommodation to participate in the admissions process, the AC: - (a) Must address the applicant's accommodation needs immediately; and - (b) Must not begin, or continue with, any part of the admissions process for which the applicant has requested accommodation until the accommodation has been provided.
-Other parts of the admissions process may go forward if they do not directly involve the applicant's participation, or if the applicant states that he or she does not need accommodations for those parts. - 2.
-Requirements for providing reasonable accommodation to participate in the admissions process, including the circumstances under which the AC may ask for documentation of the need for the accommodation, are explained in Appendix 106. - 3.
-Even if the applicant requests accommodation for the admissions process, the AC: - (a) Must not ask whether the applicant will need accommodation to actually participate in Job Corps; - (b) Must not assume that the applicant will need accommodation to participate in Job Corps; - (c) Must not ask for any disability-related information except at the times, and under the circumstances, that are described elsewhere in this chapter; - (d) Must not take the applicant's disability into consideration in determining whether he or she meets the eligibility requirements or other factors for enrollment in Job Corps, except as described in Section 1.2, R7.b; and
+- 1. Must address the request immediately; and - 2.
+Must not begin, or continue with, any part of the admissions process until some sort of communication aid has been provided that is acceptable to the person for whom the auxiliary aid and/or service is being requested. - d.
+A qualified applicant with a disability is entitled to request and receive reasonable accommodation at any time during the admissions process.
+If the applicant is requesting reasonable accommodation to participate in the admissions process, the AC: - 1.
+Must address the applicant's accommodation needs immediately; and - 2.
+Must not begin, or continue with, any part of the admissions process for which the applicant has requested accommodation until the accommodation has been provided.
+Other parts of the admissions process may go forward if they do not directly involve the applicant's participation, or if the applicant states that he or she does not need accommodations for those parts.

-- (e) Must document the request for reasonable accommodations in accordance with Job Corps reasonable accommodation guidelines (See Appendix 106). - 4.
+Requirements for providing reasonable accommodation to participate in the admissions process, including the circumstances under which the AC may ask for documentation of the need for the accommodation, are explained in Appendix 106.

+Even if the applicant requests accommodation for the admissions process, the AC:

+- 1. Must not ask whether the applicant will need accommodation to actually participate in Job Corps; - 2.
+Must not assume that the applicant will need accommodation to participate in Job Corps; - 3.
+Must not ask for any disability-related information except at the times, and under the circumstances, that are described elsewhere in this chapter; - 4.
+Must not take the applicant's disability into consideration in determining whether he or she meets the eligibility requirements or other factors for enrollment in Job Corps, except as described in Section 1.2, R7.b; and - 5.
+Must document the request for reasonable accommodations in accordance with Job Corps reasonable accommodation guidelines (See Appendix 106).

 The AC will inform each applicant of his or her right to request and receive reasonable accommodation at any time during the admissions process and then review the Job Corps Reasonable Accommodation Request Form-Admissions (see Appendix 106) with the applicant.
 If the applicant wants to request an accommodation to participate in the admissions process, the Job Corps Reasonable Accommodation Request Form-Admissions should be completed.
-The AC may assist with the completion of the form as necessary. - e.
-The Application Process for LEP/ELL Persons
+The AC may assist with the completion of the form as necessary.

+e.
+The Application Process for LEP/ELL Persons.
 ACs must take reasonable steps to provide meaningful access to the application process for persons who have a limited ability to read, write, speak, or understand English.
-These persons are referred to as English Language Learners (ELLs) or Limited English proficient (LEP).
+These persons are referred to as English Language Learners (ELL) or Limited English proficient (LEP).
 The steps that must be taken should be described in the OA contractor's LEP/ELL Readiness Plan, as described in Section 1.1 R1.h.